lazyhamster/Observer/bin/Release-Unicode/readme.txt

 [ISO] -> RockRidge
 Enables (1) / disables (0) support for RockRidge extension.
 It's enabled by default.

+1.3 Plugin configuration dialog.

+As opposed to setttings, described in 1.2, which applied only on program start, some parameters can be changed from configuration dialog (F9 -> Options -> Plugins Configuration).
+These values are applied right after dialog is closed (unless you hit 'Cancel' or Esc).
+Here you can set the following parameters:

+- Enable/disable reaction on Ctrl-PgDn (plugin is always available from F11 menu).
+- Configure plugin prefix (default value is 'observe').
+- Enable/disable using of extesion filters (see 1.2.2 above).

 2. License and copyright.